 Vermont's Complete Streets law, Act 34, requires that all users be considered in the planning, design, construction and maintenance of our roadway system.
 Under these Complete Streets principles, the context of each project is recognized in any recommendations for additional facilities or accommodations.
 In very rural areas, riders/walkers may share the road with vehicles, in other areas road shoulders provide a reasonable safe and cost-effective facility for pedestrians.
 In these cases, measures to maintain lower speeds to enhance safety, such as traffic calming, are appropriate.
-In areas with more multimodal activity, such as downtowns and village centers, there are a range of appropriate accommodations for non-
+In areas with more multimodal activity, such as downtowns and village centers, there are a range of appropriate accommodations for non-motorized users, including sidewalks of varying widths and designs, bicycle lanes, shared lanes, and separated bicycle paths.
+Current or future transit stops should be designed to anticipate pedestrian travel to and from the rider's final destination.

-Figure 15: Bikeways in the ACRPC Region (Source: VT Dept. of Tourism)
+Figure 15: Rikeways in the ACRPC Region (Source: VT Dent of